COVID-19 claims another life in Boyd County

 BOYD COUNTY, Ky.
 (WSAZ) – Another person has died from COVID-19 in Boyd County.

-The Boyd County Emergency Operations Center made that announcement Friday, saying the victim was a 72-year-old woman.
-Her death brings the county’s death toll to 57 people.
+The Boyd County Emergency Operations Center made that announcement Friday, saying the victim was a 59-year-old man.

-Health officials also announced 22 new cases, ranging from a 6-year-old girl to a 65-year-old man.
+Health officials also announced 23 new cases, ranging from a 15-year-old boy to a 76-year-old man.

 Copyright 2021 WSAZ.
 All rights reserved.